peterhinch/micropython_remote/README.md

 16 on the Pico.
 Any pins may be substituted.
 The
 [data for the Seeed transmitter](https://www.seeedstudio.com/433Mhz-RF-link-kit-p-127.html) states that a supply of up to 12V may be used to increase power.
 Whether this applies to other versions is moot: try at your own risk.
 I haven't.
+All the remotes I've seen use a miniature 12V battery.
+This may (or may not) mean that a 12V supply is commonplace on transmitter modules.

 ## 1.3 Hardware usage